-In order to fill this gap, this paper proposes and implements a new measurement strategy for social mobility in Germany.
-Motivated by Germany's early tracking system in secondary education, our mobility statistics measure the association between parental income and the educational opportunities of children.
+In order to fill this gap, this paper implements a new measurement strategy for social mobility in Germany and provides estimates across time and regions.1 Motivated by Germany's early tracking system in secondary education, our mobility statistics measure the association between parental income and the educational opportunities of children.
 Our measure of opportunities captures whether a child will obtain the A-Level (Abitur), the highest secondary schooling degree in Germany.
-Since secondary school aged children and adolescents typically still live in the parental household, we are able to link them to their parents in the German census data.
-Our data covers one percent of the German population in every year from 1997 to 2018, providing detailed information on the educational activities of 526,000 children and the socioeconomic status of their parents.
+We are able to link 526,000 children to their parents, using census data spanning the years from 1997 to 2018.

-We present three main findings.
-First, relative mobility at the national level has remained constant for recent birth cohorts.
+Our first finding is that relative mobility at the national level has remained constant for recent birth cohorts.
 On average, a 10 percentile increase in parental income rank was associated with a 5.2 percentage point increase in the probability of obtaining an A-Level degree.
 For the birth cohorts 1980-1996, this parental income gradient has not changed despite a large-scale expansion of upper secondary education in Germany, the Bildungsexpansion.
 This long-term expansion was in parts a policy response to a public debate on social mobility (Dahrendorf, 1966; Hadjar and Becker, 2006) and increased the A-level share from 39% for children born in 1980 to 53% for the 1996 birth cohort.
 We document that the Bildungsexpansion took place uniformly across the income distribution, with almost identical increases in the share of A-Level educated children in all quintiles of the parental income distribution.
 This enhanced the odds ratio for disadvantaged children, but left the parental income gradient unaffected.
-The same pattern emerges when estimating mobility trends for population subgroups typically emphasized in social mobility policies, such as children in single parent households or children of parents with low levels of formal education.
+The same pattern emerges when estimating mobility trends for population subgroups typically emphasized in social mobility policies, such as children in single parent house-holds or children of parents with low levels of formal education.
+Complementing our main analysis with data on test scores and grades, we find no evidence that measured ability was better for marginal students from disadvantaged backgrounds than for marginal students from affluent households.
+We therefore cannot draw a positive conclusion about the Bildungsexpansion in the sense that it revealed more hidden talent among children at the bottom of the income distribution than among those at the top.